 Architecture Billings Index

 The ABI, from the American Institute of Architects, serves as an indicator of future construction spending — with a lead time of about nine to 12 months — as design services lead to new commercial projects.
 Any mark above 50 on the ABI indicates an increase in billings.

-- American Institute of Architects ABI October 2019: Business conditions at architecture firms rebound
+- American Institute of Architects ABI December 2019: Year ends on a stronger note for architecture firms

 - Construction Dive 2020 could see construction growth throttled by costs, labor and bearish owners